JackZhouSz/Ciallo/README.md

 # Ciallo ～(∠・ω< )⌒★!

+A production-ready version of Ciallo is under development, which is planned to be released in November on Steam.
+Except for the features in the paper, it will support exporting vector drawings to the Godot game engine.

 **Critical Warning**: There is a critical error in the SIGGRAPH 2024 Paper at the 3.RENDERING ALGORITHMS second paragraph.
 > All three types of strokes use the same vertex placing method. **We parameterize the stroke based on its length and place a vertex equidistantly along the stroke based on a given interval.**